 Let's take a look at some quick and convenient ways in which you can send money back home to India from overseas.

-The Peer-to-Peer (P2P) Foreign Exchange service of SingX claims to bring consumers together on a shared platform, so that their money is never actually transferred overseas.
-The fintech start-up launched an online remittance platform that charges consumers a transaction fee of 0.5 per cent of the amount to be transferred, compared with up to 8 per cent levied elsewhere, according to an official statement.
-Licensed and regulated by the Monetary Authority of Singapore, the firm’s operations are similar to the hawala system - customers in Singapore transfer their money to SingX’s local account and the firm transfers an equivalent amount, minus fees and charges, from its Indian fund to the destination.
+The Peer-to-Peer (P2P) Foreign Exchange service of SingX claims to bring consumers together on a shared platform.
+The fintech start-up launched an online remittance platform that charges consumers a transaction fee ranging from 0.3-0.5 per cent of the amount to be transferred, compared with up to 8 per cent levied elsewhere, according to an official statement.
+Licensed and regulated by the Monetary Authority of Singapore, customers in Singapore transfer their money to SingX’s local account and the firm transfers an equivalent amount, minus fees and charges, from its Indian fund to the destination.
+A spokesman said the company is trying to promote other corridors as well, such as the US, UK, Australia etc, and currently offers more than 30 between various countries, which could be relevant for NRIs that send money for their children studying overseas, property payments, investments and the like.

 The firm has Atul Garg as its Principal Founder, who has over 25 years of banking and payments experience with Bank of America and American Express.